Introduction to Multi-Armed Bandits: A necessary and sufficient assumption on the prior

-All results on in this chapter are from \citet{ICexploration-ec15}, with slightly simplified algorithms and a substantially simplified presentation.
-While \citet{ICexploration-ec15} used a version of \HiddenExploration as a common technique, we identify it as an explicit ``building block" with standalone guarantees, and use it as a subroutine in the algorithm and a lemma in the overall analysis.
-The version in \citet{ICexploration-ec15} runs in phases of some fixed duration, with one exploration round inserted uniformly at random, and results in slightly cleaner performance guarantees.
+\sectionBibNotes[: incentivized exploration] The study of incentivized exploration has been initiated in \citet*{Kremer-JPE14} and \citet*{Che-13}.
+The model in this chapter was introduced in \citet{Kremer-JPE14}, and studied under several names, \eg ``BIC bandit exploration" in \citet{ICexploration-ec15} and ``Bayesian Exploration" in \citet{ICexplorationGames-ec16}.
+All results in this chapter are from \citet*{ICexploration-ec15}, specialized to $K=2$, with slightly simplified algorithms and a substantially simplified presentation.
+While \citet{ICexploration-ec15} used a version of \HiddenExploration as a common technique in several results, we identify it as an explicit ``building block" with standalone guarantees, and use it as a subroutine in the algorithm and a lemma in the overall analysis.
+The version in \citet{ICexploration-ec15} runs in phases of fixed duration, which consist of exploitation rounds with a few exploration rounds inserted uniformly at random.

 Incentivized exploration is connected to theoretical economics in three different ways.
-First, we adopt the BIC paradigm, as per Remark~\ref{BIC:rem:BIC-paradigm}.
-Second, the game between the planner and a single agent in our model has been studied under the name \emph{Bayesian Persuasion} \citep[][and the follow-up work]{Kamenica-aer11}.
-This is an idealized model for many real-life scenarios in which a more informed ``planner" wishes to persuade the ``agent" to take an action that benefits the planner.
-A broader theme here is the design of ``information structures": signals that the players receive in a game \citep{BergemannMorris-infoDesign16}.
-Third, the field of \emph{social learning} studies self-interested agents that jointly learn over time in a shared environment.
-In particular, \citep[][and the follow-up work]{Bolton-econometrica99,Keller-econometrica05} study models similar to ours, but without a coordinator.
+First, it adopts the BIC paradigm, as per Remark~\ref{BIC:rem:BIC-paradigm}.
+Second, the game between the principal and a single agent in our model has been studied, under the name \emph{Bayesian Persuasion}, in a long line of work starting from \citet{Kamenica-aer11}, see \citet{Kamenica-survey19} for a survey.
+This is an idealized model for many real-life scenarios in which a more informed ``principal" wishes to persuade the ``agent" to take an action which benefits the principal.
+A broader theme here is the design of ``information structures": signals received by players in a game \citep{BergemannMorris-survey19}.
+A survey \citep{IncentivizedExploration-chapter} elucidates the connection between this work and incentivized exploration.
+Third, the field of \emph{social learning} studies self-interested agents that jointly learn over time in a shared environment \citep{Golub-survey16}.
+In particular, \emph{strategic experimentation} studies models similar to incentivized exploration, but without a coordinator \citep{Horner-survey16}.

-\xhdr{More work on the basic model.} The model discussed in this chapter is very idealized, but surprisingly rich.
-Various aspects of this model have been studied: